CDCgov/cdc-open-viz/CONTRIBUTING.md

   - [Thank You!](#thank-you)

 ## Introduction
 Welcome!
 We’re excited that you’re interested in using the CDC Open Visualization Environment (COVE), and are looking forward to working with you on this project.
-As you work through the projects initial setup, you’re in the best position to report any issues you might run into (ie. compilation errors or gaps in our documentation).
+As you work through the project's initial setup, you’re in the best position to report any issues you might run into (ie. compilation errors or gaps in our documentation).
 If something doesn't make sense, please [open an issue](https://github.com/CDCgov/cdc-open-viz/issues) and let us know!

 ## How Can I Contribute?